EIP-7594 -- Polynomial Commitments Sampling

 assert len(cell) == BYTES_PER_CELL

-# Convert cells to coset evals
+# Convert cells to coset evaluations

 cosets_evals = [cell_to_coset_evals(cell) for cell in cells]

-polynomial_coeff = polynomial_eval_to_coeff(polynomial_eval)
+polynomial_coeff = recover_polynomialcoeff(cell_indices, cosets_evals)